mitmedialab/Mediated-Atmospheres-Sensor-Collection-Server/README.md

 # Mediated-Atmospheres 2.0

 ## Sensor Collection Server
-The *Sensor Cellection Server* is the Mediated Atmospheres 2.0 sensor system.
-It handles the connection, the incoming datastream, and the storage of the data of vairous sensors.
+The *Sensor Cellection Server* is the Mediated Atmospheres 2.0 sensor system building on the the Twisted event-based framework.
+It handles the connection, the incoming datastream, and the storage of the data of vairous sensors including Zyphir Bioharness 3 (requires [https://github.com/jpaalasm/zephyr-bt/tree/master/src/zephyr]zephyr-bt library), Empatica E4, and Intraface Facial Feature Tracking Software.

 ### Config File
 Use the *Config File* main.conf to customize the system.
 This is an exmaple Config File: